aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 | CPU_REQUEST | resources.requests.cpu |
 |MEMORY_REQUEST | resources.requests.memory |

-Since environment variables are container scoped, so there is no need to specify container name as part of this approach as they are relative to container spec.
+Since environment variables are container scoped, there is no need to specify container name as part of this approach as they are relative to container spec.